joshhighet/kerchow/README.md

 # shortcuts
-A collection of Workflows for the upcoming iOS 12 Shortcuts app.
+A collection of Workflows for the Shortcuts app.